Ahmad-Mtr/EE570/notes/bigdata-pt.3.md

-Here is the Obsidian Markdown version of the provided JSON:
 # Module 2: Data Analytics Lifecycle - Exam Cheat Sheet (Phases 4, 5, 6)

 This summary continues our dive into the Data Analytics Lifecycle, covering Model Building, Communication, and Operationalization.
 These are crucial steps for turning data insights into real-world value.